 Attended "Introduction to Rhetorics", a two-day intensive course on Rhetorics.

 Received the Association for Project Management's Introductory Certificate in Project Management.

 Linux (advanced user level, medium administration).

 Windows (medium user level, basic administration).

 Good communication skills (especially written).

-Experience giving talks and seminars.
+Experience giving talks and workshops.